lse-ds105/ds105a-project-chadgpt/docs/index.md

 #### ❎ 3: Analysing Reddit recipes and ingredients

--   Analysing the ingredient lists provided by OP on Reddit was difficult, as there was a lot of variance and there were no specific subreddit rules regarding the format of ingredient lists.
+-   Analysing the ingredient lists provided by the OP on Reddit was difficult, as there was a lot of variance and the formatting of ingredient lists still differed despite the implementation of stricter regulations on the format of posts in the subreddit.
 The ingredients were often not well-formatted, making it difficult identify the exact ingredient using NLP.
 For instance, it was challenging to get Spacy or Regex to identify that the main ingredient in the line "1 clove of garlic, minced" was "garlic".
-To overcome this challenge, we decided to use ChatGPT 3.5, as it is a very well-trained model that proved to be much better at identifying the primary ingredients mentioned by the OP. (insert proof of Struggle using regex?)
+To overcome this challenge, we decided to use ChatGPT 3.5, as it is a very well-trained model that proved to be much better at identifying the primary ingredients when a high variation in the formatting is present.

 ## 📋Appendix